Updated March 31, 2026

 - Commercial auto minimum liability in Iowa is $20,000/$40,000/$15,000, so any company-owned or job-used vehicle should be reviewed against those limits.

-- Iowa requires businesses to maintain proof of general liability coverage for most commercial leases, which can affect how quickly a painting contractor can start work in a rented space.
+- Most commercial leases in Iowa require proof of general liability coverage, which can affect how quickly a painting contractor can start work in a rented space.

 - The Iowa Insurance Division regulates insurance in the state, so a painting contractor insurance policy in Iowa should be quoted with local compliance and certificate needs in mind.